 North Eastern Council (NEC) and Alliance Air (Air India subsidiary) signed an MOU in 2014 for increased flight operations in the region by connecting Shillong, Lilabari, Tezpur and Silchar with Kolkata/Guwahati.

-Work has also begun on building a bridge over Feni river in Tripura, which will ferry heavy goods to and from the region and the mainland via the Chittagong International port in Bangladesh.
+Work had also begun on building a bridge over Feni river in Tripura, to ferry heavy goods to and from the region and the mainland via the Chittagong International port in Bangladesh.

 Remarks: The push for transport in this area has definitely been big and all-encompassing.
 However, this was long-pending and much needed as one of the biggest problems in this region is the fact that it’s actually really difficult to access it.
-Having said that, the road to building roads through this region will be taxing and long since the topography of this area simply does not lend itself to this sort of human activity.
+Having said that, the road to building roads through this region has been taxing and long since the topography of this area simply does not lend itself to this sort of human activity.
 Unpredictable weather, frequent landslides and undulating land are likely to cause consistent stalling of these projects.
-Let’s hope the State is determined to get this done, otherwise, like most other attempts to access this region, these too will remain incomplete.

 NaMo’s Vision: As of 2016, PM Modi announced a project for improved Internet connectivity for the Northeast region in collaboration with Bangladesh.
 This was to make 10 GB of seamless alternate bandwidth available for the region.